Choosing a suitable paddock

 A shorter commute makes riding less of a chore, and if ever the horse is injured or ill, you can be on hand immediately.

 The money you save on livery costs could be used to buy a horse trailer, which can be used to access local bridleways, riding schools for hire, and shows, giving you greater freedom as to where you ride and what you do.
+Or you might consider setting up your own small livery yard on an informal basis, providing stabling for friends' horses.

 A key consideration for many families in keeping a horse close is that the animal can become a part of the family in the same way as other pets.